turingschool/curriculum/source/projects/arduino/introducing_arduino.markdown

 ![LED](http://www.societyofrobots.com/images/electronics_led_diagram.png)

 The led has two stiff wires that we'd prefer not to bend.
 The shorter one goes to the ground or negative line -- this is called the "cathode".
-The other, longer pin, goes to the positive line -- this is called the "annode".
+The other, longer pin, goes to the positive line -- this is called the "anode".

 ### Let There Be Light!